ibm-cloud-docs/security-compliance/collector-customer.md

       sudo apt-get install docker-compose
       ```
       {: codeblock}

+      Depending on the version of Docker that you use, you might be charged for the use of Docker Compose.
+Be sure that you understand the [subscription model](https://www.docker.com/blog/updating-product-subscriptions/){: external}.
+      {: note}

    3. If you plan to use your collector to run on-premises resource scans, install [Nmap version 7.6 or higher](https://nmap.org/download.html){: external} by using the command for your OS.
 If you're working with Ubuntu, you can use the following command.